Home

 Once this thought pattern is established, it makes the whole process so much easier.
 Simply ask, "Will this investment / trade / software / subscription make or lose me money?"
 Once an answer has been established, a clear course of action will present itself.

 2. Get some great investment management software.
 These days, a speedy internet connection and good money management and investment software costs virtually nothing.
-Why spend the time and effort trying to figure out the best ways to do things when solutions already exist.
+Why spend the time and effort trying to figure out the best ways to do things when solutions already exist?

 Ideally, look to purchase two types of software.
 One will be for personal money management.
 This can be used for profit and loss and keeping track of the costs of subscriptions, stockbrokers and the like.
 The other will be used for tracking stock and fund prices, storing company news, technical and fundamental analysis and more.

-Watch These Free Videos And Learn To Trade The Stock Market
+Watch These Free Videos And Learn How To Trade The Stock Market

 3. Get an education.
 Warren Buffett has suggested in the past that every investor should be able to understand basic accountancy principles, an annual report and stock market history.
 You probably do not need to become an accountant, but being able to understand the scoring system of the game can only help.
+There are thousands of books about investing and trading - you don't need to read them all, but you probably ought to read a few to enhance your theoretical knowledge.

 Years of talking to people about investments has taught me that there are fundamental differences between the way investors behave.
 New investors ask for 'a tip' and want to know, "What should I buy?".